"I am not a glutton, I am an explorer of food." - Erma Bombeck

 The Thai people love their sweets as well.
 They have a huge table devoted to their desserts and we are making it a personal goal to try everyone. . . unfortunately we are not making it a personal goal to take a picture of everyone :( so I leave you with a pic of my friend Mandy (cuz shes a sweety!)

 Seriously though, we have tried their tapioca, their coconut puddings, their black sticky rice with mango (yum), and my personal favorite their black sticky rice with custard on top.
 I have been known to drive to the Thai Temple just to get that dessert.
 This last time we tried their pumpkin custard.
-It was really bland :/
+It was really bland :/ There's another station that just fries up yucca banana and other yummies.
+Those were good but not worth the 1 hour wait.

 Overall, I would really recommend this tasty Tampa treasure to anyone who enjoys Thai food.
 It is tasty and very cheap.
 I think 3 of us spend less than $30 for our lunches with plenty for another lunch or two later this week.